Followers

 Who were these guys?

-In the days when American schools taught history with some substance, almost all students learned the word "Hessian" when the American Revolutionary War was taught.
-These were those big, bad foreigners hired to help crush the rebellion.
-Tall men who fought us with a cold-bloodedness that even discomforted some British officers and men.
-Most of what we learned in school of the Hessians centered around perhaps their lowest moment - the battle of Trenton in which a force of over a thousand crack infantry was captured by General George Washington's rabble of a half-starved army.
-But the Hessians were just some of the Germans King George leased to suppress the rebellion.
-Although they made up the largest contingent - more than half.
-Since there were some German settlers in parts of Pennsylvania, Maryland, and Virginia it was convenient to pin all the German mercenaries with the name, a name that came to send chills down the spines of Americans.
+Most of what we learned about the Hessians in school centered around perhaps their lowest point - the battle of Trenton, where a force of over a thousand elite infantry was captured by General George Washington's ragtag, half-starved army.
+But the Hessians were just some of the Germans King George hired to put down the rebellion.
+Although they made up the largest group, more than half, since there were German settlers in parts of Pennsylvania, Maryland, and Virginia, it was easy to label all the German mercenaries as the same.
+That name, which struck fear into the hearts of Americans, became a symbol of their fierce reputation.

 Who they were